arnaudsm/array-deluxe/README.md

 # Array-Deluxe 🦸‍♂️
-Function programming superpowers for your arrays
+Superpowers for your JavaScript arrays
 ```js
 import 'array-deluxe'